 1.3 Specify which Users can Log In to Jive Forums

 Once Crowd is aware of the Jive Forums application, Crowd needs to know which users can authenticate (log in) to Jive Forums via Crowd.
-As part of the 'Add Application' wizard, you will set up your directories and group authorisations for the application.
+As part of the 'Add Application' wizard, you will set up your directories and group authorizations for the application.
 If necessary, you can adjust these settings after completing the wizard.
 Below are some examples.

 You can either configure entire directories to authenticate or allow particular groups.
 In our example, we can simply allow the entire directory to authenticate: